COVID-19 Crisis Support

 How To Mix Live Music video series

-WYSIWIG Essentials seminar series by CAST on Facebook, also from 24 March.more information.
+WYSIWIG Essentials seminar series by CAST are also available from the company's website.

 Area Four Industries' A4.tv video channel hosts a catalogue of training videos.

-PLASA has also created closed Facebook and LinkedIn groups for its members to remain connected and share information throughout the coronavirus crisis.
+The Association has created closed Facebook and LinkedIn groups for its members to remain connected and share information throughout the coronavirus crisis.